activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 ### Rule 1: You Won’t Get a Revolution If You Don’t Ask for One

-You can inspire people to take action for a big cause.
-Movements need clear requests for solutions that match the scale of our challenges, and you need trustworthy, competent leaders to communicate them.
+If you promise small incremental changes, people will not think your campaign is worth their time.
+Movements need clear requests for solutions that match the scale of our challenges.

+In addition, ask people to contribute in ways that actually help further progress towards your big goal.
+People are more likely to commit to big asks if they believe it makes an actual impact, than they will commit to small things they do not believe will make impact.

 ### Rule 2: The Revolution Will Not Be Handed to You on a Silver Platter

-You can't customize the revolution to your liking.
-You have to deal with the challenges and the chances.
-And often it's in the middle of turmoil that you find the best situations for introducing radical changes.
+You can't customise the revolution to your liking.
+You have to dare to take on big challenges.
+Expect big obstacles if you are fighting for big change.
+Often, it's in the middle of turmoil that you find the best situations for introducing radical changes.

 ### Rule 3: The Revolution Will Not Be Staffed

 If you want big change, you will never have enough money to hire enough organizers to achieve your goals.
 The people who care about the issue are your best resource.
 They can volunteer their time and skills to make things happen.
 A few dedicated volunteers can do as much as a paid staff member.
 All you need is a list of people who are ready to take action and you can start building a strong organization.
+Every time you hear "we do not have the capacity for that", reply: "can a team of volunteers do it?".

+> **Example:** You might be afraid to welcome too many new volunteer groups all at once, because you do not have the capacity to support them.
+However, a team of more experienced volunteers might be able to do that for you.
+Here is a way to set up such a team quickly:
+>
+> _"Step 1: Email a list of between one hundred and one thousand individuals selected as candidates for the team, inviting them to join a conference call.
+This list could be a random selection of our list, in which case I’d have to email one thousand, or it could be a list based on criteria from the database designed to target people more likely to succeed on the team._
+>
+> _Step 2: Conduct a conference call with the between ten and fifty prospective team members who typically signed up to join.
+I’d explain the team’s purpose, the type of work it would involve, and also the big picture of how we were running a volunteer-driven campaign that would depend on volunteer teams to function._
+>
+> _Step 3: If possible, give the volunteers a task to do to make it onto the team.
+This would weed out people who, despite the best of intentions, were not serious about doing the work.
+Sometimes in the beginning, however, I was too busy to set people up with a task and evaluate all the results, so I just let people get started based on a promise that they really wanted to work._
+>
+> _“Step 4: Invite a subset of people from the original call who seem to really want to do the work—either because they did the task or promised to—onto another call.
+On the second call, choose a leader (or two or three coleaders), cover more details about how to get started, and answer questions._
+>
+> _Step 5: Invite the team to a Slack channel or in some other way get them together so that they can productively communicate._
+>
+> _Step 6: Pray they will make it!”_
+>
+> Excerpt from Rules for Revolutionaries by Becky Bond and Zack Exley (2016)

 ### Rule 4: Fighting Racism Must Be at the Core of the Message to Everyone